pdfmonkey/pdfmonkey-cli/README.md

 ### Watch

-To start watching a snippet file and sync the changes to PDFMonkey, run the following command:
+To start watching a snippet folder and sync the changes to PDFMonkey, run the following command:

 ```bash
 pdfmonkey snippet watch <path>
 ```

-This will start watching the file and sync automatically when changes are detected.
+This will start watching the `code.liquid` file in the folder and sync automatically when changes are detected.

-If the file name is not the same as the snippet ID, you can specify the snippet ID using the `-s` option.
+If the folder name is not the same as the snippet ID, you can specify the snippet ID using the `-s` option.

 ```bash
 pdfmonkey snippet watch <path> -s <snippet-id>